IBM Sales Slump for Fifth Straight Quarter - CFO

 As The Wall Street Journal reports, Rometty has for years “been trying to reinvent IBM, with bets on areas such as health-care technology and artificial intelligence.
 Cloud computing … is another cornerstone of Ms. Rometty’s bid to revive IBM’s fortunes.”

-But third-quarter revenue from IBM’s biggest segment, Global Technology Services, which includes technology support services as well as infrastructure and cloud services, fell 5.6% to $6.70 billion.
+But third-quarter revenue from IBM’s biggest segment, global technology services (GTS), which includes technology support services as well as infrastructure and cloud services, fell 5.6% to $6.70 billion.

 CFO Jim Kavanaugh said GTS customer business volumes were lower than expected.
 “That is high-value, high-profit, and when it hurts you at the latter part of the month, it definitely falls to the bottom line,” he told analysts on a conference call.